JelsaTHE 2026 TRAVEL GUIDE

-A seaside town with a dazzling view across sea and mountains, Jelsa is a quietly elegant summer destination for families.
-It exudes quintessential Dalmatian charm while being affordable and laidback.
-Bars, art galleries, an open-air cinema, fine dining, farmer’s markets, a vast kid’s park, jogging paths, and a zillion gelato bars line Jelsa’s beautifully maintained waterfront.
-To top it all off, Jelsa is ringed by excellent beaches, including some of the island’s rare sandy coves.
+A seaside town with a dazzling view across sea and mountains, Jelsa is a quietly elegant summer destination ideal for families.
+It exudes quintessential Mediterranean charm while being affordable and laidback.
+Cafe bars, al fresco dining, an open-air cinema, farmer’s markets, a vast kid’s park, jogging paths, and a zillion gelato bars line Jelsa’s beautifully maintained waterfront.
+To top it all off, the town is ringed by excellent beaches, including some of the island’s rare sandy bays.

-Jelsa is Hvar Away’s Headquarters – or should we say, the place where founders Elisha and Matt call home.
-This guide is a collection of our genuine personal insights, shaped by the last few years of living in this wonderful town.
+The town of Jelsa is also Hvar Away’s headquarters – or should we say, the place where founders Elisha and Matt call home.
+This travel guide is a collection of our genuine personal insights, shaped by the last few years of living in this wonderful town.

 Introduction to Jelsa

 Jelsa is a picturesque town on Hvar’s northern coast with modern amenities and a charming social atmosphere.
-Jelsa makes preparing meals at home easy with two large, brand new supermarkets just outside the town’s entrance, as well as three smaller but reliable grocery stores on its high street, along with a fishmonger, butcher, and a daily farmer’s market inside the urban core.
+Jelsa makes preparing meals at home easy with two large supermarkets just outside the town’s entrance, as well as three smaller but reliable grocery stores on its high street, along with a fishmonger, butcher, and an excellent daily farmer’s market inside the urban core.

 The heart of Jelsa's social life is the town square, “Pjaca”, situated below the parish church.
 This beautiful and central location is a popular spot for both locals and tourists to meet, enjoy coffee or ice cream, and soak in the relaxed atmosphere.